Manual Therapy & Bodywork for Infants

 What to Expect

 Sessions are calm and responsive, guided by your baby’s cues.
-Your therapist will observe movement and posture, use gentle hands-on techniques, and incorporate purposeful play, along with simple strategies you can use at home to continue supporting your baby.
+Dr. Nicole will observe movement and posture, use gentle hands-on techniques, and incorporate purposeful play, along with simple strategies you can use at home to continue supporting your baby.

 Caregivers are present and supported throughout each session, and your baby’s comfort is always the priority.